roshitgit/Learnings/StaticContentCachingInIIS/SolveBrowserCacheIssues/readme.txt

         OR
-3. use "Output Caching" feature as shown in link below. (put "Cache-Control" headers on advanced popup) http://madcomputerist.blogspot.com/2012/02/preventing-caching-of-javascript-files.html --- excellent. try and confirm
+3. use "Output Caching" feature as shown in link below. (put "Cache-Control" headers on advanced popup) http://madcomputerist.blogspot.com/2012/02/preventing-caching-of-javascript-files.html --- excellent. try and confirm This approach is recommended.

+Note:
+* After every publish of the code in IIS, the IIS settings will be wiped out if the cache settings were not made in the web.config
+* So set the cache headers in application web.config so after deployment the settings will stick in IIS as IIS will pick up from config file.
+* If not sure how to setup in config file then do manual in IIS and save.
+The xml elements will be updated in web.config by IIS.

 http://www.galcho.com/blog/post/2008/02/27/IIS7-How-to-set-cache-control-for-static-content.aspx --- vgood